mthdht/lantern-docs/docs/guide/introduction.md

 ### 3. Framework-Agnostic Class System

 At its core, Lantern is a **class application system**.
-The theme maps semantic concepts to CSS class strings—nothing more, nothing less.
+The theme maps semantic concepts to CSS class strings.
+Nothing more, nothing less.

 The system is built around three concepts: